Code0100Food/3DEngine/README.md

 To see all the console commands, you can open the console header in the configuration window or enter “help” in the console

+Resources Manager:

+Resources manager generate all the necessary files and folders to manage the user files.
+You can drop the file or place it inside the assets folder to import it.

 # Changelog
+	 -Release 0.3:
+		Resources Reimporation
+		Resources automatically update
+		GameObject hierarchy UI improved
+		Play/Pause/Next UI output
+		Gizmos working(alpha version)
+		Debug mode with F1

 	 -Release 0.2.7:
 		Scene Save/Load with resources
 		Scene Resource added